nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 3.7.
 Undo a command: `undo`

 Made a mistake?
-Use this command to quickly revert the changes made with the last command used. <br>
+Use this command to quickly reverse the changes made with the last command used. <br>
 Format: undo